Microcanonical Phase Space and Entropy in Curved Spacetime: Constant energy hypersurface: a covariant description

 The momentum of the particle on the other hand is obtained from the particle's action in the usual way.
 Now clearly different observers will measure different energies.
 But now in our spacetime with a Killing field, we focus on the observers which measure Killing time (i.e. the coordinate time of this class of observers is the Killing time $\tau$).
 Then, one can write free particle action as

 Hence, the Hamiltonian is

 Now, the Killing field in this coordinate chart is $\xi^i = (1,0,0,0)$ and hence Killing energy is:

 which matches with free particle energy measured by the Killing observer at the particle's location.
-An important point to note is that different observers will disagree on the energy of the particle measured by them but they will agree on the Killing energy as it is a space-time scalar. \\\\ Now getting back to our original problem: if the system has at most energy $E$, then phase space volume accessible to the system is given by:
+An important point to note is that different observers will disagree on the energy of the particle measured by them but they will agree on the Killing energy as it is a space-time scalar. \\\\ We would like to re-emphasize that throughout this paper, the word \say{energy} would refer to Killing energy in the context of stationary spacetimes and approximate Killing energy (see Sec-(\ref{Sec4-1})) in general curved spacetimes. \\\\ Now getting back to our original problem: if the system has at most energy $E$, then phase space volume accessible to the system is given by:

-where we assumed indistinguishable particles. $\Theta$ is the Heaviside step function and integral is over entire phase space. \footnote{The choice behind the volume form on the phase space to be $d^3\mathbf{x}d^3\mathbf{p} = dx^1 \wedge dx^2 \wedge dx^3 \wedge dp_1 \wedge dp_2 \wedge dp_3$ is actually motivated by the following facts: it is invariant under coordinate transformations in constant $x^0$ foliations and for Minkowski spacetime, this volume form is invariant under Lorentz transformations.
+where we assumed indistinguishable particles. $\Theta$ is the Heaviside step function and integral is over entire phase space. \footnote{The choice of volume form on the one particle phase space to be $d^3\mathbf{x}d^3\mathbf{p} = dx^1 \wedge dx^2 \wedge dx^3 \wedge dp_1 \wedge dp_2 \wedge dp_3$ is actually motivated by the following facts: it is invariant under coordinate transformations in constant $x^0$ foliations.
+Also in special relativity, it is Lorentz invariant.
+Showing Lorentz invariance of it is a bit subtle and requires careful analysis; details of which can be found in \cite{VanKampen}.
 Of course in a general spacetime, under general coordinate transformations that mix space and time it is not an invariant volume form.
 Also note that simply $d^3\mathbf{x}$ would refer to $dx^1 \wedge dx^2 \wedge dx^3$ and just $d^3\mathbf{p}$ would refer to $dp_1 \wedge dp_2 \wedge dp_3$.} \\ \\ Then, accessible phase space volume for the system with energy $E$ is given by:

 Note that the number of accessible microstates is actually defined as: